Qarik-Group/operator-workshop/README.md

 # operator-workshop

-lab material for cf summit operator workshop
+This repo contains code and lab material for the Cloud Foundry Summit 2018 BOSH Operator Workshop class.

 ## Initial Setup